hbp-HiBoP/HiBoP/Tutorial.md

 If you followed all of this carefully, you are now ready to visualize the data within HiBoP.
 ## Visualizing the data (10~15 minutes)
+The first step is to display the previously created visualization.
+1. On the top menu, click on *Visualization*
+2. Select the visualization by clicking on it
+3. Click on *Display* at the bottom of the window

+Once all data is loaded, the visualization should be displayed.
+If you did not alter the user preferences beforehand, another computation should start right after the opening of the visualization window.
+This corresponds to the projection of the iEEG activity on the brain mesh.
+Once this is finished, the MNI brain should be colored with the activity regarding the selected colormap.